-Wastes are anticipated to be planings from the carriageway surface course, which will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings, where not contaminated with coal tar.
-The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption number WML/XS/2005600).
+Wastes are anticipated to be planings from the carriageway surface course and excavated drainage material.
+Planings will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road

+Planings, where not contaminated with coal tar.
+The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption numbers WML/XS/2011961 (A86 West of Tulloch Farm) and WML/XS/2011169 (A86 Monessie)).
+In addition, a waste exemption is required for the deposit of dredged waste (Paragraph 25), which has been obtained for the West of Tulloch Farm scheme and will be obtained as required for the Monessie scheme.